Tennessee Senate: Speaker of the Senate

 According to Article III, Section 12 of the Constitution of the State of Tennessee, the speaker of the Senate assumes the office of governor in the event of a vacancy.
 The Senate elects one of its own members as speaker and the speaker automatically becomes the lieutenant governor.
-The speaker appoints a speaker pro tempore who presides over the Senate in the absence of the speaker as well as a deputy speaker to assist the speaker in his or her duties.
+The speaker appoints a speaker pro tempore who presides over the Senate in the absence of the speaker as well as a deputy speaker to assist the speaker in their duties.
 The current speaker of the Senate and lieutenant governor is Randy McNally, who was elected to the position in 2017.

 One of the main duties of the speaker is to preside over the Senate and make Senate committee appointments based upon ability and preference of members, seniority, and party representation.
 The speaker also maintains the power to remove members from Committee appointments.
 The speaker, in cohort with the speaker of the House of Representatives, chairs the Joint Legislative Services Committee which provides assistance to the General Assembly.
 The speaker also controls staffing and office space with Senate staff.
 The speaker serves as an ex-officio member of all standing committees.